ISCJ-Web/sanad-website/public/images/logo/README.md

 - Consider creating both light and dark versions
 - Test how it looks at different sizes
 - Use tools like [TinyPNG](https://tinypng.com/) to compress if needed
+- The hero logo can be larger or have different styling than the navbar logo